 We call it “rate creep” at CardFellow, and it goes like this: You sign on with a processor that offers competitive rates, but shortly thereafter the processor slowly increases rates and adds additional fees.
 By the time you notice what has happened, a year has passed and you’ve been duped out of hundreds or even thousands of dollars.

-The only way to stop rate creep is to monitor a processor's charges — even if you have a guarantee pricing will not increase.
+The only way to stop rate creep is to monitor a processor’s charges — even if you have a guarantee that pricing will not increase.
 This is exactly why CardFellow provides free lifetime monitoring for every business that chooses a processor through our marketplace.
-If we find that a processor's rate does not match what was quoted, the processor is required to correct the discrepancy before expensive time passes.
+If we find that a processor’s rate does not match what was quoted, the processor is required to correct the discrepancy so you don’t lose money.

 Monitoring your monthly processing statement is the only way to ensure the fees you worked so hard to obtain remain low and unchanged.
 If you are unsure of how to read your statement, ask your processor for an explanation.
 Any business that chooses a processor through CardFellow is also welcome to contact us with any questions about charges or for help reading a statement.